MicrosoftEdge/WebView2Feedback/specs/BrowserTaskManager.md

 /// This is a continuation of the `ICoreWebView2_4` interface [uuid(20d02d59-6df2-42dc-bd06-f98a694b1302), object, pointer_default(unique)]
 interface ICoreWebView2_5 : ICoreWebView2_4 {
-    /// Shows the Browser Task Manager view as a new window.
+    /// Opens the Browser Task Manager view as a new window.
 Does nothing
     /// if run when the Browser Task Manager is already open.
+    /// WebView2 currently blocks the `Shift+Esc` shortcut for opening the
+    /// task manager.
+An end user can open the browser task manager manually
+    /// via the `Browser task manager` entry of the DevTools window's title
+    /// bar's context menu.
-    HRESULT ShowTaskManager();
+    HRESULT OpenTaskManager();
 }
 ```